Finite-size and quenching effects on hyperuniform structures formed during cooling: Results

 Integrating Eq. \eqref{eq:sofq3d} over $q_z$, assuming $c_{11}$ and $c_{44}$ are non-dispersive in $q_z$, and using periodic boundary conditions, yields the angularly averaged structure factor for a single layer~\cite{Blatter1994}:

 This result applies at equilibrium to both, the dilute liquid and solid vortex phases, considering the corresponding $c_{11}(q,0)$ for each phase.
 In the low-$q$ limit, where $c_{11}$ and $c_{44}$ are non-dispersive in the plane~\cite{Blatter1994}, we obtain $S(q) = \tilde{A}(0) \, T q$.
 Thus, rescaling the structure factor as $S(q)/T$ and observing a temperature-independent curve at low $q$ indicates thermal equilibrium.
+This criterion is expected to hold not only in the limit $q\to 0$, but more generally whenever $1/q < a_0$, i.e., in the regime where the elastic harmonic continuum description is valid.
+In the transition from low to intermediate $q$, the evolution of $S(q)/T$ is potentially $q$-dependent, $S(q)/T \propto {\tilde A}(q)q$, due to the possible dispersion of the elastic constants $c_{11}(q)$ and $c_{44}(q)$ at wavevectors $q \cdot a_0 < 1$.
+In the limit $q \to 0$ no dispersion of the elastic constants is expected and then $S(q)/T \propto q$.

 Figure~\ref{Figure4}(b) illustrates this scaling at selected temperatures during the quenching protocol.
 Here, $S(q)$ is plotted as a function of $q/q_0$, with $q_0 \propto 1/a$ corresponding to the wavevector of the Bragg peak and inversely proportional to the average first-neighbor vortex spacing $a$.
 For temperatures between $T_i$ ($t = t_{\rm eq1}$) and $T \sim 0.07$, where $\rho_{\rm def} = 10$\%, the $S(q)/T$ curves collapse at small $q$, indicating that long-wavelength density fluctuations remain equilibrated during the temperature ramp.
 This collapse is exemplified by the three curves shown in Fig.~\ref{Figure4}(b) (open and filled black and red circles).
 On further cooling, the collapse no longer holds, and $S(q)/T$ increases abruptly, as seen for $T = T_{\rm f}$ at both $t_{\rm eq1} + t_{\rm ramp}$ and $t_{\rm f}$ (green circles and black squares).
 This behavior signals that the system globally falls out-of-equilibrium at a temperature between that of the sudden drop in the density of defects and the final simulation temperature.